AdamEisfeld/vue-blox/website/docs/docs/api/composables/register-blox.md

 ## Description

 Returns a Vue plugin to be passed to a Vue app via app.use(...).
-Registers one or more Vue components to a BloxCatalog globally.
+Registers one or more Vue components to a catalog globally.
 Registers the BloxComponent itself globally.
-All BloxComponents have access to this global BloxCatalog.
+All BloxComponents have access to this global catalog.

 ## Parameters